Property Finance

 Maybe you’ve just started thinking about hiring a property manager for your expanding portfolio - or, you might already have a property manager and simply want to know if what you’re paying is reasonable.
 We know it can sometimes be a task to get transparency on fees and the best services available among the hundreds of options — and we're here to help!

-In this article, we’ll investigate the mysteries surrounding property management fees and clue you into where your money is going.
-By the time you reach the end of this article, you’ll have some newfound knowledge of property management fees and services that will help you make better informed decisions.
+In this article, we’ll explore property management fees and clue you into where your money is going.
+By the time you reach the end, you’ll have some newfound knowledge of property management fees and services that will help you make better informed decisions.

 "How much does a property manager cost?
 What is included in the property management fee?
 And where exactly does my money go?"